Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-07-Normalization-is-the-New-Norm-Epi2.md

 3. **Controlled Signal Amplification**

-   No input direction can be amplified beyond a factor of **1.0**, preventing runaway growth of activations and exploding gradients in deep PINN architectures.
+   No input direction can be amplified beyond a factor of **1.0**, preventing runaway growth of activations and exploding gradients in deep neural network architectures.

 > **key Insight:**